z-tech/space-adventures/README.md

-# Mystery space adventures await!
+# Space adventures await!

-This is an [Express](http://expressjs.com/) web framework app for [Node.js](https://nodejs.org/) hosted on Heroku.
+This is an [Express web framework](http://expressjs.com/) app for [Node.js](https://nodejs.org/) hosted on Heroku.
 (It only loosely uses Express as no data is actually stored.
 Everything is sent using URL parameters.)

 ![alt text](http://oi58.tinypic.com/2iazatz.jpg "Mystery space adventure screenshot")